 Sitka’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small town, Sitka does not have a public transit system used by locals to get to and from work.
+Sitka is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Sitka with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.35% of adults in Sitka have a bachelor's degree or advanced degree.
+The citizens of Sitka are slightly less educated than the national average of 21.84% for the average city or town: 15.35% of adults in Sitka have a bachelor's degree or advanced degree

 The per capita income in Sitka in 2022 was $24,368, which is middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $97,472 for a family of four.
 However, Sitka contains both very wealthy and poor people as well.